7 Ways to Set Yourself Up for Happiness

 Just vow to say “NO” next time when that sick feeling in the pit of your stomach signals you’re about to be had.

-Just say no. Keep it brief, don’t apologize and don’t explain.
+Keep it brief, don’t apologize, and don’t explain.

 In these situations, you empower yourself and increase your happiness.

-5) Surround yourself with people who have accomplished and experienced what you want in your life, then create your own version of you.
+5) Surround yourself with people who have accomplished and experienced what you want in your life, then create your own version of yourself.